10 Best Neighborhoods in Austin, TX – These Are the Top Places to Move To

 10 Best Neighborhoods in Austin, Texas, Starting From South

-There are things you should know before you start thinking about changing the address and exploring communities around the city.
-There are more than one hundred of them, and they are divided into nine geographical regions.
+You figured out how to tell your friends you are moving now there are things you should know before you start thinking about changing the address and exploring communities around the city.
+There are more than one hundred of them, so you will easily find one to call home no matter if you are moving for a relationship or in pursuit of knowledge.
+To help you navigate easily you should know they are divided into nine geographical regions.
 Every location is named in relation to the heart of the city.
 That should help you navigate around town, and kind of have an idea where your community is in comparison to downtown.

 One of the major boundaries is Lady Bird Lake, which separates the south from the central portion of A-town, as well as the east from the southeast area.
 Other significant boundaries are Highway 1 (MoPac) and Interstate Highway 35.